| HONESTe Online Consumer Identity Tips

 can capture all your credit card information without being obvious

+and without making a sound.
 Keep an eye on your card if it is handed to a salesperson for

 payment.
 Your card can be "skimmed" in seconds using a hidden